Blog Short #18: How should we handle victimization?

 Now For You

-If you think that you’re stuck in a victimization mode, then I would highly recommend reading The Gift.
+If you think you’re stuck in a victimization mode, I would highly recommend reading The Gift.
 Even if you aren’t, read it anyway.
 It’s very therapeutic!

 You may also wish to read What Doesn’t Kill Us by Stephen Joseph, especially if you’re struggling with post-traumatic stress.